 The ICAAP, which is approved by the Board, documents management's assessment of the risk profile of the business and the resulting, internally assessed, capital requirements.
-This process seeks to ensure that the risk profile of the Group is assessed on an ongoing basis for all known material risk exposures faced by the firm, taking into account all relevant mitigants and controls in place, which are established in line with the Group's risk appetite.
+This process seeks to ensure that the risk profile of the Group is assessed on an ongoing basis for all known material risk exposures faced by the firm.
+All relevant mitigants and controls in place are also assessed and set in line with the Group's risk appetite.
 The residual risk is mitigated by setting aside sufficient capital to meet the potential impact of the combined residual risk exposures.
 Stress testing is incorporated into this process to assess the Group's exposure to extreme events and to ensure that appropriate management actions and mitigating plans are in place.